Prepared by the

 Kaske, N. Turning Data into Information: details behind telling the library valuation story.
 Second Library Assessment Conference Workshop.
 2007.

-This workshops documentation outlines the process of building standard library statistics into a broader statement of library value, based on logic models, cost-benefit analysis, ROI, and Social Return on Investment (SROI) tools.
+This workshop documentation outlines the process of building standard library statistics into a broader statement of library value, based on logic models, cost-benefit analysis, ROI, and Social Return on Investment (SROI) tools.

 Walter, Scott.
 Mind the Gap: Finding the Value Proposition of your Library.
 PowerPoint slides.
 University of Illinois at Urbana-Champaign.
 September, 2009. https://www.ideals.illinois.edu/handle/2142/16951.